Ky210299/Ky210299/README.md

 I love connecting with fellow developers!
 If you want to exchange ideas, collaborate on a project, or just geek out about the latest tech trends, don't hesitate to reach out!

-I like JavaScript and node.js, Python, Golang, Rust and love Neovim!
+I like JavaScript and node.js, Rust and love Neovim!
 Happy coding! 💻✨

 <!---